 - In the middle is 1.5 inches of latex-like foam, which gives the mattress some bounce.

-- Tomorrow Sleep has more layers.
+- Tomorrow Sleep has more layers and also incorporates springs in the support layer.

 - While both mattresses incorporate memory foam, Tomorrow Sleep has more of a traditional memory foam feel.